GeorgeAlexandria/CoCo/README.md

 # Examples

+(Extension doesn't contain the ***default*** colors, so you need to set they as pointed out above if you want to see how it works)

-In the Dark theme:
+It's example in the Dark theme:

 ![](https://georgealeksandria.gallerycdn.vsassets.io/extensions/georgealeksandria/coco-19226/1.0/1504035613003/277591/1/DarkExample.PNG)

-In the Light/Blue theme:
+It's example in the Light/Blue theme:

 ![](https://georgealeksandria.gallerycdn.vsassets.io/extensions/georgealeksandria/coco-19226/1.0/1504035613003/277592/1/LightExample.PNG)